futuregrid/manual/doc/source/account.rst

 It is very easy to obtain a project and accounts on FutureGrid.
 While it is possible to just execute the three steps in our quickstart guide, we have provided a more in-depth description based on user feedback.
-As you have certain responsibilities including **managing project memberships** and **reporting results** that must be conducted while you use FutureGrid.
-Thus it is a good idea to read this section more carefully.
-At the end of the section we also provided a mini-FAQ of information that may also be of help for issues you may have overlooked or have not yet been answered.
+You have certain responsibilities including **managing project memberships** and **reporting results** that must be conducted while you use FutureGrid, thus it is a good idea to read this section carefully.
+At the end of the section we also provide a mini-FAQ of information that may be of help for issues you may have overlooked or that have not yet been answered.
 Some screencasts about this topic are available in section :ref:`s-screencast-accounts`.

 .. _s-account-terminology: